JerichoGavino/decoratorPattern/ProblemStatement.md

 The UpSave account offers the highest interest rate of 4.0%.
 Benefits include the "Standard Savings Account" plus "with Insurance".

+## Description

+This project includes the following methods:

+- `showAccountType()` - Either returns "Savings Account", "GSave" or "UpSave"
+- `getInterestRate()` - Either returns 1% for Savings Account; 2.5% for GSave; 4.0% UpSave
+- `getBalance()` - Returns the balance of the account set.
+- `showBenefits()` - Either returns "Standard Savings Account" for Savings Account; benefits offered by savings account + "GSave Transfer"; benefits offered by savings account + "With Insurance";
+- `computeBalanceWithInterest()` - returns new balance by computing the balance plus the interest depending on the interest rate.
+- `showInfo()` - Returns details of account number, account name, and balance.

+`BankAcountDecorator` must be an interface.

+## Instructions

+Follow the instructions provided.
+You are not allowed to insert other methods except what is stated in the diagram (setters and getters are allowed).

 ## Cimb.java

 The content of your `Cimb.java` should ONLY contain the following codes with the exception of inserting your own package name: